-It is an extremely long trip, but Zihuatanejo is an exquisitely beautiful town, and it is a great place to hang out for a few days.
+This is an extremely long trip, but Zihuatanejo is an exquisitely beautiful town, and it is a great place to hang for a few days.
 If you plan to make the long trip, get an early start and fill your gas tank at every possible location.
 The city of Tecoman has several forks on the road.
 Take the road to Playa Azul—not Pascuales.
-If you find yourself in Pascuales, you have made a wrong turn in Tecoman, go back to Tecoman and find your way to Playa Azul.
+If you find yourself in Pascuales, you have made a wrong turn in Tecoman.
+Go back to Tecoman and find your way to Playa Azul.
 Surfers will want to stay in Pascuales.

 The road is confusing after the first toll road.
 Stay on the road to Colima and exit the toll road at Tecoman.
 Always use the CA 200 sign as a reference and guide.
 Follow the cities and signs with the CA 200 reference, and you won’t get lost.
 In Tecoman, take the road to Playa Azul, not Pascuales.